 Just get a WordPress backup plugin.
 Yea…I’d rather not.
 I really try not to populate my WordPress install with plugins and just use it for it’s CMS functionality in most cases.

 I’d also then have to maintain settings across several sites and different tools.
-It just sounds nasty to me.
-Instead let’s use the genius work of Spatie’s team to standardise our backups across this whole server.
+It just does not sound great to me.
+Instead, why don’t we use the hard work of Spatie’s team to standardise our backups across this whole server.

 Let’s start by creating a fresh install of Laravel.
 You’ll understand my naming choice for the app later on.
 For now, let’s just get this thing going.